AlexSDevDump/SwitchShinyBot/README.md

 -Direct Connection To Capture Card

 If you have a Capture Card that your device is able to ready locally, you can skip all of the stream stuff and change it to the device's internal address.
-You will have to rewrite a few bits to get it to work, and no I don't have that set up as mine wouldn't detect.
-I told you this was janky.

 -How To Use The Bot